Orangevale Dog Bite Lawyer

 California is a no-nonsense state when it comes to dog bites.
 Under Section 3342 of the California Civil Code, a dog owner is strictly liable for harms inflicted by their dog when the victim was in a public place, or lawfully in a private place.
 This private place also includes the home of the dog owner.
 The liability stands regardless of whether or not the owner knew of the dog’s vicious tendencies.
 However, this means the dog owner could avoid liability if the victim was trespassing or provoked the dog.Limited Amount of Time to File a Dog Bite Injury Lawsuit

 If you or a loved one was the victim of a dog attack, consult with an Orangevale dog bite lawyer as soon as possible.
 Why?
 Because the statute of limitations governing dog bite personal injury lawsuit is two years from the date of the attack.
 After two years, any civil action you bring to the court will likely not be entertained and dismissed.
 In addition, it is recommended that you seek legal counsel sooner rather than later so a proper investigation can be conducted of what exactly happened and a demand letter can be sent to the homeowner insurance company for the dog owner.

 In some instances, the statute of limitations period may be "tolled" when the victim is a child (i.e. under the age of 18).
-The limitations period is effectively frozen until the child turns age 18, then the two-year clock begins to run.
+The limitation period is effectively frozen until the child turns age 18, then the two-year clock begins to run.

 The following video explains why it's important to retain a lawyer for your dog bite claim.Orangevale Dog Bite Lawyer

-Have you or someone you love been injured in dog bite incident?
+Have you or someone you love been injured in a dog bite incident?
 Please contact our experienced Orangevale dog bite lawyers right away at 916.921.6400 or 800.404.5400 for free and friendly advice without obligation.
 I can also be reached online at www.AutoAccident.com.